MalteJ/rustbond/README.md

 - Keepalive handling with configurable intervals
 - Support for STANDARD, NAT, and LOADBALANCER_TARGET route types
 - Full interoperability with Go MetalBond implementation
+- **Multi-server HA support**: Connect to multiple servers for high availability and ECMP

 ## Quick Start